Skip to content

 Adding a future rail without wiring both paths is a compile error.

-Live mode requires three independent gates: the SILL_STRIPE_LIVE_GATE_PASSED deploy-pipeline secret, the per-account stripe_mode = live row, and the merchant’s decrypted live credential.
+Live mode requires three independent gates: a deploy-time live enablement flag, the account’s mode set to live, and the merchant’s decrypted live credential.
 Test-mode and live-mode credentials are dual-bound — a live event signed with the test webhook secret (or vice versa) is rejected.

 Idempotency and the refund-on-refund exclusion

-UNIQUE (site_id, original_mandate_id) WHERE state IN (non-failed…)index is the refund-on-refund exclusion: one non-failed refund per settled original, in v1.
-A second refund attempt against an already-refunded original raises23505and the executor surfacesalready_executedevidence (with the existingstripe_refund_idechoed back) — again, no second rail call.
+• A partial UNIQUE (site_id, original_mandate_id) WHERE state IN (non-failed…) index is the refund-on-refund exclusion: one non-failed refund per settled original, in v1.
+A second refund attempt against an already-refunded original raises 23505 and the executor surfaces already_executed evidence (with the existing stripe_refund_id echoed back) — again, no second rail call.

 Both gates run before any external API call.
 The executor never throws past the queue worker; every failure returns structured settlement evidence and a terminal refund_state row.